 Understanding Inventory Forecasting Basics

-Inventory forecasting refers to the process of predicting future stock needs based on data, trends, and business goals.
-For small businesses, forecasting creates stability by reducing guesswork and improving purchasing decisions.
+Inventory forecasting refers to predicting future stock requirements based on sales history, trends, and operational goals.
+For small businesses, forecasting provides stability by reducing uncertainty and improving purchasing decisions.

 Why Forecasting Matters for Small Businesses